matthiaslinden/bitcoinDE_API/README.md

 {code': 200, u'credits': 18, u'errors': [], 'phrase': 'OK'}

 ## socket.io

 bitoin.de supplies a 'websocket' interface to inform in realtime about changes to the marketplace.
-It's based on socket.io (version 09.16) and doesn't provide simple websocket connectivity.
+It's based on socket.io (version 09.16 for ws. and ws1.bitcoin.de) and doesn't provide simple websocket connectivity. ws2. and ws3.bitcoin.de use version 2.0.11 of socket.io

+### Compatibility
+Tested in both python2.7 and python3.7 with latest twisted library

 ### Procedure
 * https Get request to base address returns connection-options (websocket,longpolling,...)
 * Switch to desired Protocol using the same https connection
 * Receive websocket packages, send heartbeat to keep connection open

+Implementations for 09.16 and 2.0.11 differ slightly.

 ### Implementation
 bitcoinDEws implementation uses twisted basic.LineReceiver to make the GET request to the base-address, some crude line-magic to process the response and initiate the protocol-switching.
 No real websocket implementation is used, but a line-oriented bare minimum.

-* ClientIo0916Protocol encapsulates the basic connection handling
+* ClientIo0916Protocol/ClientIo2011Protocol encapsulates the basic connection handling
-* WSjsonBitcoinDEProtocol adds JSON data handling
+* WSjsonBitcoinDEProtocol and -2 add JSON data handling
-* BitcoinDEProtocol adds awareness to the three types of events communicated and the relevant data

-BitcoinDESubscribeFactory and BitcoinDESubscribe add callback-subscriptions to make data available in an async application
+* BitcoinWSSourceV09 and BitcoinWSSourceV20 implement Factories to handle each source
+* BitcoinWSmulti processes input from multiple sources (ws., ws1., ...)
+* Each event-type (add/rm/skn/po/spr) is implemented in it's own class
+* BitcoinDESubscribe offers a subscription service to add 'callbacks' for each event type, delivered through BitcoinWSmulti.Deliver, for use in async apps